-Vantage Airport Group is an industry-leading investor, developer, and manager of airports and transportation infrastructure around the world.
-Since 1994, Vantage has been making airports more efficient, profitable, sustainable, and connected to the communities they serve, working with more than 30 airports in its 30-year history.
-Vantage's current portfolio includes four Canadian airports:
+Since 1994, the Vantage Airport Group has been making airports more efficient, profitable, sustainable, and connected to the communities they serve.
+What started as a small company with three employees has grown into Vantage, an industry-leading airport investment, development, and management company.
+Vantage's current portfolio of 13 transportation projects includes four Canadian airports:

-- John C. Munro Hamilton International Airport, Mount Hope, Ontario - North Peace Regional Airport, Fort St. John, British Columbia - · Kamloops Airport, Kamloops, British Columbia - Greater Moncton Roméo LeBlanc International Airport, Moncton, New Brunswick
+- North Peace Regional Airport, Fort St. John, British Columbia, owned via North Peace Airport Services Limited - Kamloops Airport, Kamloops, British Columbia, owned via Kamloops Airport Limited - Greater Moncton Romeo LeBlanc International Airport, Moncton, New Brunswick - John C. Munro Hamilton International Airport, Hamilton, Ontario, acquired through purchase of Tradeport International Corporation 2007

-We are committed to working together with each of our airport teams to create a more diverse and equitable environment for everyone, including airport visitors, employees, and local communities.
+We are committed to working together with each of our airport teams to create a more diverse and equitable environment for everyone, including our airport visitors, our employees, and our local communities.
 We recognize that an essential part of working towards an inclusive society is an ongoing commitment to identifying, removing, and preventing barriers for persons with disabilities.